The Most Successful Way To Quit Smoking

 Marking Progress

-• Each month, on the anniversary of your quit date, plan a special celebration.
+• Each month, on the anniversary of your quit date, plan a special celebration.• Periodically, write down new reasons you are glad you quit and post these reasons where you will be sure to see them.

 • Make up a calendar for the first 90 days.
 Cross off each day and indicate the money you saved by not smoking.